mtnygard/growing-one-system-book/manuscript/chapter2.md

 5. Invoke view functions to return components and data.
 6. Render the components into the shadow DOM.

-The main parts we write are the event handlers, effect handlers, queries, and and views.
+The main parts we write are the event handlers, effect handlers, queries, and views.
 That's what makes Re-frame a framework.
 It owns the flow of control and our code plugs in at the leaves of the call tree.